Friday, December 22, 2017

 While their sentiments are appreciated, the millions of letters pouring in from around the world are far more likely to sway Moscow than a handful of American politicians.

-If your local news outlet hasn't covered this story, please feel free to send them the link to this column.
+If your local news outlet hasn't covered this story, please send them the link to this column.

 Feel free to leave a polite comment.
 To read another of my columns on a similar subject, click here.
 To return to the home page, click here